opensim-org/opensim-core/CONTRIBUTING.md

 ## Header Guards

-Header gaurds are preprocessor defines that surround every header file to prevent it from being included multiple times.
+Header guards are preprocessor defines that surround every header file to prevent it from being included multiple times.
 OpenSim header guards should be written like this:

 ```cpp
 #ifndef OPENSIM_PROPERTY_TABLE_H_ // <-- yes, do it this way!